 Fishing at Cachuma Lake

-Cachuma is one of Southern California's finest fishing lakes because of the lake-bottom topography of rocky drop-offs, shallow areas, and aquatic plant beds -- all great habitat for different kinds of fish.
+Cachuma Lake is one of Southern California's finest fishing lakes because of the lake-bottom topography of rocky drop-offs, shallow areas, and aquatic plant beds -- all great habitat for different kinds of fish.
 During normal (non-drought) years, it supports large populations of large mouth and small mouth bass, crappie, bluegill, red-ear sunfish, channel catfish, and rainbow trout.
-It's no wonder the annual fishing derbies here are so popular.
-Call the Cachuma Lake Marina and Boat Rentals at (805) 688-4040 for fishing conditions.
+For current fishing conditions, see the Weekly Fishing Report link below or call the Cachuma Lake Marina and Boat Rentals at (805) 688-4040.

-Trout Fishing - Bait fishing, trolling, or casting artificial lures are methods used for catching rainbow trout.
+Bait fishing, trolling, or casting artificial lures are methods used for catching rainbow trout.
 Trout from 12-21 inches are frequently caught.
-The Cachuma trout record is 12.5 pounds!
+The Cachuma trout record is 15 pounds!
 For good results, try using your equipment as described below:

 Since the optimum water temperature for trout fishing is 52 degrees F., the depth of fishing varies with the seasons.
 Fall -- troll at 7-8 colors; Winter -- 3-4 colors; Early Spring -- 5-6 colors; Early Summer -- 6-8 colors.

 An angler can catch large mouth bass at Cachuma in many different ways.
 During the spawning season (April, May, June) casting artificial lures such as Jitterbugs, Hula Poppers, and Rebel Rattlers in the shallows is very productive.
 In summer, fall, and winter, when fish move into deeper waters, success can be found using many deep water jigs such as Pig and Jigs, or lead-headed plastic worms.
 Crawdads and night crawlers are probably best for bait fishermen.